Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Experiment

 We conduct a component-wise ablation study to validate the effectiveness of each key module in PENet.
 Table \ref{tab:ablation_modules} presents the results under the 2-way 1-shot setting, where uppercase suffixes from A to F denote different variants of our model.

-We observe that the absence of either the Diffusion Learner (DL) or the Prototype Assimilation Module (PAM) leads to a significant decline in performance.
+We observe that the absence of either the Diffusion Learner (DL) or the Prototype Assimilation Module (PAM) leads to a marked decline in performance.
 Specifically, removing the DL (PENet-A) or the PAM (PENet-B) from the full model results in a sharp mIoU drop of 7.03\% and 5.84\%, respectively.
-This aligns with our analysis in Section I, confirming that the DL is critical for providing generalizable features to address intra-class diversity, and the PAM is essential for resolving inter-set inconsistency by aligning prototypes.
-The optimal performance of 70.04\% mIoU is achieved when all modules are integrated (PENet-F), validating the powerful synergistic effect of our complete architecture.
+This aligns with our analysis in Section I, confirming that the DL is critical for providing the generalizable features to resolve the prototype's small-capacity limitation, while the PAM is essential for correcting the misalignment limitation by aligning prototypes with the query space.
+This mechanism is analogous to the distribution calibration strategy \cite{yang2021bridging}, which expands the support distribution by borrowing statistics from base classes.
+Notably, PENet-E (excluding DL and PCM) also exhibits relatively lower performance.
+This decline stems from two critical factors: 1) the absence of the DL limits the prototype's capacity to cover intra-class diversity; 2) without the PCM, the prototypes suffer from slight semantic drift during alignment.
+The optimal performance of 70.04\% mIoU is achieved when all modules are integrated (PENet-F), validating the synergistic effect of our complete architecture.